-The project is located opposite Chelsea, about one mile from the Houses of Parliament, and about 400m stretch of the site is directly oriented towards River Thames.
-The site is owned by a Malaysian consortium comprising of S P Setia, Sime Darby, and Employees Provident Fund (EPF).
+Situated opposite Chelsea, approximately one mile from the Houses of Parliament, the project boasts a 400m frontage along the River Thames.
+A Malaysian consortium comprising S P Setia, Sime Darby, and the Employees Provident Fund (EPF) owns the site.

 Master plan for the Battersea Power Station redevelopment project

-The overall site covers an area of 42 acres (17ha), of which 18 acres (7.28ha) will be public space and six acres will be used to create a river side park.
-The redevelopment will involve the construction of 3,444 new residential homes, 517 affordable homes, restoration of the power station itself, construction of a new tube station, 2.5 million square feet of office and retail space, a library, a medical centre, and childcare facilities.
+The overall site covers an area of 42 acres (17ha), of which 18 acres is public space and six acres is used to create a riverside park.
+The redevelopment involves the construction of more than 3,000 new residential homes, 500 affordable homes and the restoration of the power station itself.
+It also includes the construction of a new tube station, 2.5 million square feet (232,257m²) of office and retail space, a library, a medical centre, and childcare facilities.

 Circus West Village details